It has been two long years since the Philippine government

 A peek from the windows of a fallen building overlook

-the scenic view of Lake Lanao and demolition
+the scenic view of Lake Lanao and demolition operations

 on the bay area.